Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsubsection{Some victims believe the harm they experienced is systemic and addressing it requires long-term efforts}

-While several victims hoped that the victim-offender conference could reform offenders' behavior, others believed that the problems they faced had systemic roots that could not be addressed in a single meeting.
-P16 is a transgender woman who was harmed by someone whom she believed was transphobic.
-She did not want to meet with the offender because she did not believe the meeting could solve the problem: \begin{quote}\textit{ ``I mean, because it's being trans, there's just so much systematic oppression to it [\ldots] It just takes time, and it takes education.
+While several victims hoped that the victim-offender conference could reform offenders' behavior, others thought the problems they faced had systemic roots that could not be addressed in a single meeting.
+P16, a transgender woman who was harmed by someone she believed was transphobic, did not want to meet with the offender because she did not believe the meeting could solve the problem: \begin{quote}\textit{ ``I mean, because it's being trans, there's just so much systematic oppression to it [\ldots] It just takes time, and it takes education.
 It takes advocacy [\ldots] I believe he [the offender] is somebody who probably will change if he's given the right education, the right information, but it's going to take time and it's going to take people becoming more and more accepting of trans people.
 That's not just a fix that's going to be fixed easily through Discord.’’ }\end{quote}

-P25, a female gamer who was verbally attacked while playing Overwatch (Case 3), was willing to meet with her offender, but she believed that the offender's aggressive behavior was likely shaped by more than just what happened in the video game.
-As a result, she believed the problem could not be solved within gaming communities alone: \begin{quote}\textit{ ``It's more probably deeper rooted than just the video game.
+P25, a female gamer who was verbally attacked while playing Overwatch (Case 3), believed the offender's aggressive behavior was likely shaped by more than just what happened in the video game.
+As a result, she thought the problem could not be solved within gaming communities alone: \begin{quote}\textit{ ``It's more probably deeper rooted than just the video game.
 It probably seeps into family issues to schooling issues to the environment they've grown up in, etc. You can't really help that without doing more and being there in person.'' }\end{quote}